Mason Appleton: Professional

 After two seasons with the Spartans, Appleton left college to sign a three-year entry level contract with the Jets with an average annual value of $758,333.
-He attended their training camp prior to the 2017–18 season and was re-assigned to their American Hockey League (AHL) affiliate, the Manitoba Moose, for the season.
+He attended their training camp prior to the 2017–18 season and was reassigned to their American Hockey League (AHL) affiliate, the Manitoba Moose, for the season.
 Appleton started the season centering the Moose's fourth line but quickly moved up the depth chart as a left winger on the team’s top line.
 On October 21, he recorded his first career AHL goal on the power-play as the Moose beat the Iowa Wild 4–2.
 As a result of his play, Appleton was selected as CCM/AHL Player of the Week for the week of November 20 after recording six points in three games, which also included two game-winning goals.
 By April 2018, Appleton led the Moose with 61 points in 71 games and set a new franchise records in assists and points by a rookie.
 He also led all AHL rookies in scoring and placed fourth in the league’s overall points race.
 He was subsequently named to AHL All-Rookie Team and represented the Moose at the 2018 AHL All-Star Classic.
 He also won the Dudley "Red" Garrett Memorial Award as AHL Rookie of the Year and was named to the AHL's First All-Star.
 However, as the Moose qualified for the 2018 Calder Cup playoffs, Appleton suffered a concussion and was forced to sit out for their first round matchup with the Grand Rapids Griffins.

 Following his rookie season, Appleton was again invited to participate at the Jets' training camp prior to the 2018–19 season.
 Appleton made his NHL debut on December 1, 2018 against the New Jersey Devils.
 He recorded an assist on Andrew Copp's goal in the third period.
 On December 20, Appleton scored his first NHL goal against Martin Jones in a 5–3 win over the San Jose Sharks.

-On July 21, 2021, Appleton was selected from the Jets at the 2021 NHL Expansion Draft by the Seattle Kraken.
+On July 21, 2021, Appleton was selected from the Jets at the 2021 NHL expansion draft by the Seattle Kraken.

-On March 20, 2022, one day before the trade deadline, Appleton was traded back to the Winnipeg Jets in exchange for a 2023 fourth-round draft pick.
+On March 20, 2022, one day before the trade deadline, Appleton was traded back to the Winnipeg Jets in exchange for a 2023 fourth round draft pick.

+On July 2, 2025, Appleton signed a two-year, $2.9 million contract with the Detroit Red Wings.